Shield laws, newsroom searches and trespass

 “Courts have always recognized the concept of “privileges,” allowing certain individuals to refuse to testify, out of an acknowledgment that there are societal interests that can trump the demand for all evidence.
 Journalists need to emphasize to both the courts and the public that they are not above the law, but that instead they must be able to remain independent, so that they can maintain their traditional role as neutral watchdogs and objective observers.
 When reporters are called into court to testify for or against a party, their credibility is harmed.
 Potential sources come to see them as agents of the state, or supporters of criminal defendants, or as advocates for one side or the other in civil disputes.”

-Incidents involving protection of sources:
+Incidents involving protection of sources include:

 In RE Farber, 1978 — New York Times reporter Myron Farber refused to comply with a court subpoena to turn over notes from an investigation into an ongoing murder case.
 Farber spent 40 days in jail and was later pardoned by the governor of New Jersey.